Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 * using XYZ and AB or AC or BC, XYZ being mm positions and AB... being degrees
 * IJK is not used, because it conflicts with G2/G3 IJ

 With AC and BC, one should be aware of the gimbal lock at A = 0 degrees and B = 0 degrees position.
 At this position, the C axis is parallel to the Z axis, which means lost rank.
+For some movements, the C axis wants to rotate 180 degree with infinite speed, which is not possible.
-A solution is to restrict movements to all negative or all positive angles for A or B, in most cases negative one, because the angle range is often the greatest for negative angles.
+* one solution is to restrict movements to all negative or all positive angles for A or B, in most cases negative one, because the angle range is often the greatest for negative angles.
 E. g. a typical A angle range is -120 to +30 degrees, so negative angles are preferred.
 In the CAM program there is often a setting to prefer positive or negative angles.
+* another solution can be to set the C rotation speed to 0 while being in the 0 degree area.
+But the result will be an inexact movement.
+This may or may not be acceptable

 # DH parameters